Fahim-99/Manual-Testing-Assignment/README.md

 ## Acceptance Criteria

-The `Acceptance_Criteria.xlsx` file outlines the conditions that must be met for each feature of the EasyPay app to be considered complete.
+The `1.
+Acceptance_Criteria.docx` file outlines the conditions that must be met for each feature of the EasyPay app to be considered complete.
 Each criterion ensures that all project requirements are met satisfactorily.

 ### Columns
 - **Feature**: The specific feature being evaluated.